TheOdinProject/curriculum/markdownlint/TOP003_defaultSectionContent/tests/incorrect_content.md

 ### Lesson overview

-This section has the wrong text following the heading that should flag an error.
+This section contains a general overview of topics that you will learn in this lesson.

 - LO item.